AngelicaGuimaraes/P4_magnolia_tree_blog/README.md

  - key: PORT | value
  - key: DATABASE_URL | value

-All values was provided by Heroku and I used env.py to store the values for my project and used the variables for the values in settings.py for the Database url and secret key.
+All values were provided by Heroku and I used env.py to store the values for my project and used the variables for the values in settings.py for the Database url and secret key.
 Heroku also needs to be set as an allowed host in settings.py (please see settings.py in this repository for details).

 Migration of database can be done prior of deployment.
 If set up correctly your environment will use Herokus database and not local sqlite.

-Before the push to GitHub a procfile needs to be created with the content: web: gunicorn msdashboard2022.wsgi
+Before the push to GitHub a procfile needs to be created with the content: web: gunicorn blog.wsgi

 After deployment push to Github the project was deployed from Heroku using the "Deploy" tab.

-After those steps were taken the application was deployed at the following link: https://ms-dashboard2022.herokuapp.com/
+After those steps were taken the application was deployed at the following link: https://magnolia-tree.herokuapp.com/

 ## Content